hulmaker/quartz/notes/notes/MAP/_Coffee.md

 ---
 publish: true
 tags:
-  - drink
+  - on/food
-  - coffee
+  - type/MOC
-  - recipes
+  - type/recepie
 ---
+**Grinder**: timemore chestnut c3 pro.
+GS - means initial grinder settings
 ## V60
-Temp: 100C light roast, colder dark roast
-Ratio: 60g/L
+- 60g/1000ml, 90C-100C,

+M := milliliters of water
+G := grams of coffee = M * 6/100

-- Rinse paper in V60 and pre heat it
+- Rinse paper, pre-heat V60
-- Pour in coffee, make a well with your finger in the coffee bed
+- make a well in the coffee bed
-- Start timer and gently pour 2x coffee dose as water to bloom (up to 3x coffee dose if necessary)
-- **SWIRL IT GOOD**
-- Wait 30 to 45 seconds
-- Spiral pour in 60% of total brew water in until 1:15 (i.e 60% of 500g, pour to 300g)
+- 0:00 2G to 3G ml of water, swirl
+- 0:30 - 0:45 pour so the total volume of water in the system is 0.6M (over 45s)
-- Keep it topped up, slowly pouring the rest of the brew water over 30 seconds. (i.e. 100% of brew water by 1:45)
+- 1:15 pour the rest of the water over 30s
-- Little stir in one direction, then a little stir in the opposite direction.
-(About 1 to 1.5 revolutions each way)
+- 1:45 Stir in one direction, then opposite (1.5 circles), swirl
-- Once it has drained a bit, then **SWIRL IT**
-- Wait for the coffee to fully drain.
-You want a flat bed of coffee and no big grinds of coffee on the side of the filter paper.
+- You want a flat bed of coffee and no big grinds of coffee on the side of the filter paper.

 ## Vacuum pot
-- 400g horke vody treba 90 stupnu
-- 30g kafe
+- 30g/400ml, 90C
 - zapni horak
 - polož vrchní díl tak aby netěsnil
 - až se začne voda vařit, utěsni vršek